EnhancedNetwork/TOHE-Docs/Resources.md

 <details>
 <summary><b><font color=gray>Chat Commands</font></b></summary>

-Below is a list of commands that you can use to make your experience better while playing TOHE.
+Below is a list of commands that you can use to make your experience better while playing Town of Host: Enhanced.
 You can use these commands in the chat box to perform certain actions.<br><br>

 Note: Commands that are italicized are considered "essential" and are recommended for all players.<br>
 <details>